polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/front-end.md

     fileReader.readAsArrayBuffer(file);
   };

-  // React hook to update the 'Owner' and 'Block Number' information for a file. useEffect(() => {
+  // React hook to update the owner and block number information for a file. useEffect(() => {
     let unsubscribe;